LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/errors-and-debugging/debugging-logic-errors.rst.txt

 Debugging Logic Errors
 ======================

-We have seen that we can debug runtime and syntax errors using the error messages that they produce.
+We can debug runtime and syntax errors using the error messages produced.
 Logic errors, however, do not generally produce error messages.
-This can make them much tougher to debug.
+This sometimes makes them tougher to debug.

-While we can't provide a step-by-step approach that will apply to every logic error you will encounter, we *can* give you some strategies to employ.
+While we can't provide a step-by-step approach that applies to every possible logic error, we *can* give you some solid strategies.
 Two such strategies---using debugger tools and writing tests---will be covered in future lessons.
-In this section, we introduce basic but effective way to debug logic errors.
+In this section, we start with a basic and effective way to debug logic errors.

 Printing Values
 ---------------

-When your code runs but you don't end up with the expected results, it is important to look at the values of the variables being used.
+When your code runs but doesn't produce the expected results, it is important to check the values of the variables being used.

 Let's look at a program that has a logical bug.